dtran44/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-sssss
+ddd

 ## Usage
-ssss
+ddd

 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing
-sss
+dddd

 ## Tests
-sss
+ddd

 ## Questions
-For questions about this project, please reach out to [dtran44](https://github.com/dtran44) or email at diana.tran44@gmail.com.
+For questions about this project, please reach out to [dddd](https://github.com/dddd) or email at ddd.